 One thing I would like to add at this point, is that David is a complete and utter disaster, historically, when it comes to relationships.
 I joke about the next thing I'm going to say with him and that is that, usually, pretty soon into the relationship "the boyfriend" will commit an unforgivable sin, after which David will turn into a spoilt brat and the affair comes to an abrupt end, over, no correspondence and all that.

 So, good for David for being brave, that's what I say.
 He's talking about marriage and children, naturally.
-So giddy with positive energy.
+So giddy with positive energy that he is.
 Ah!
 We all clasp hands and wiggle our toes and shriek in joy.
+"Ah!"

 And Shane has quit his job of 15 years and is giving up everything he knows and moving to London with Tulli, who he has only know for 6 months, with who he has only lived in the same city for 4 weeks, something like 8 weeks by the time they depart Australia.